MonkeManX/monkemanx.github.io/content/paper-summary/Rational_Animals.md

 > Each interacts with an object, but what gives each the concept of the way things are objectively is the baseline formed between the creatures by language.
 > The fact that they share a concept of truth alone makes sense of the claim that they have beliefs, that they are able to assign objects a place in the public world.
 > The conclusion of these considerations is that rationality is a social trait.
 Only communicators have it.

+---

+## Some Thoughts

+The fundamental problem in Davidson's text is that he assumes the following:
+1. To have a belief, it is necessary to understand the concept of belief.
+2. But if we include this in our definition, then to have a belief, one must already have a belief about belief.
+3. And so on—this leads to an infinite regress.
+The only way for Davidson to make sense of this is by adopting a holistic view: belief is not something that exists in isolation, but only as part of a network of interconnected beliefs.
+You either have the entire structure of beliefs—or you don't have belief at all.

+For Davidson, language is both necessary and sufficient for thought and propositional attitudes, and thought and propositional attitudes are both necessary and sufficient for rationality.